cztomczak/cefpython/docs/api/Browser.md

 | --- | --- |
 | __Return__ | void |

-Notify the browser that the window hosting it is about to be moved or resized.
-This method is only used on Windows and Linux.
+Notify the browser of move or resize events so that popup windows are displayed in the correct location and dismissed when the window moves.
+Also so that drag&drop areas are updated accordingly.
+In upstream cefclient this method is being called only on Linux and Windows.

 ### NotifyScreenInfoChanged